smasty/Neevo/readme.txt

 About Neevo
 ===========

-First of all, thank you for downloading Neevo!
+First of all, thank you for using Neevo!

 Neevo is a very small, fully object-oriented database abstraction layer for PHP.
 It's open-source and released under the terms and conditions of the MIT license.